-Second, a number of experts are now arguing that trend productivity growth may have slowed a bit recently, which might mean that the growth of potential output is lower than commonly assumed.
+Second, a number of experts are now arguing that trend productivity growth may have slowed a bit recently (Oliner, Sichel, and Stiroh 2007, Jorgenson, Ho, and Stiroh 2007, Fernald, Thipphavong, and Trehan 2007), which might mean that the growth of potential output is lower than commonly assumed.
 Indeed, productivity has been surprisingly weak over the past year.
-Of course, discerning the extent to which this development reflects a shortlived, cyclical phenomenon, a downshift in the trend rate or both, is neither obvious nor straightforward.
-Those who believe that trend productivity growth has slowed a bit point to the slowdown in the first half of this decade in both the pace of productivity growth in the IT sector and the pace of investment in equipment and software, two factors that drove the productivity boom that began in the mid-1990s.
+Of course, discerning the extent to which this development reflects a short-lived, cyclical phenomenon, a downshift in the trend rate, or both, is neither obvious nor straightforward.
+Those who believe that trend productivity growth has slowed a bit point to the slowdown in the first half of this decade in both the pace of productivity growth in the information technology sector and the pace of investment in equipment and software, two factors that drove the productivity boom that began in the mid-1990s.

-Although this argument may well be correct, it seems likely to me that the recent decline in the productivity data mainly reflects cyclical factors; in other words, it is likely due to labor hoarding and lags in the adjustment of employment to output-common phenomena in periods when economic activity decelerates.
+Although this argument may well be correct, it seems likely to me that the recent decline in the productivity data mainly reflects cyclical factors; in other words, it is likely due to labor hoarding and lags in the adjustment of employment to outputcommon phenomena in periods when economic activity decelerates.
 Interestingly, most of the recent slowdown in labor productivity growth can be accounted for by such lags in just one sector-residential construction.
 Although this sector has experienced huge drops in spending, employment has been remarkably well sustained.
-Going forward, as the adjustment lags work themselves out, residential construction employment may post significant declines and productivity in that sector and the economy as a whole may http://www.brookings.edu/es/commentary/journals/bpea\macro/forum/200703oliner.pdf; Dale W. Jorgenson, Mun S. Ho, and Kevin J. Stiroh, "A Retrospective Look at the U.S. Productivity Growth Resurgence," unpublished paper, 2007; John Fernald, David Thipphavong, and Bharat Trehan, "Will Fast Productivity Growth Persist?"
-FRBSF Economic Letter, 2007-09, http://www.frbsf.org/publications/economics/letter/2007/el2007-09.html.
+Going forward, as the adjustment lags work themselves out, residential construction employment may post significant declines and productivity in that sector and the economy as a whole may rebound.
+The possibility of long lags in the adjustment of employment to economic activity is a benign explanation for the puzzle.